mapattacker/datascience/sl-deeplearning.rst

 The backward propagation algorithm works in such that the slopes of gradient descent is calculated by working backwards from the output layer back to the input layer.
-The weights are readjusted to reduce the loss and improve the accuarcy of the model..
+The weights are readjusted to reduce the loss and improve the accuarcy of the model.

 .. figure:: images/deeplearning4.png
     :width: 400px